Crossword: Types of cryptic clues

+Cryptics often include anagrams, as well.
+For example, in "Slipped a disc – it's cruel (8)" an anagram is indicated by "slipped", with the definition to aim for being "cruel".
+Ignoring all punctuation, "a disc – it's" produces "SADISTIC".
+Colin Dexter advised that "Usually the indicator will be an adjective (drunk, fancy, unusual, and so on); an adverb (badly, excitedly, unexpectedly); a past participle (altered, broken, jumbled) or indeed any phrase giving a similar meaning."

 Embedded words are another common trick in cryptics.
 The clue "Bigotry aside, I'd take him (9)" is solved by APARTHEID.
 The straight definition is "bigotry", and the wordplay explains itself, indicated by the word "take" (since one word "takes" another): "aside" means APART and I'd is simply ID, so APART and ID "take" HE (which is, in cryptic crossword usage, a perfectly good synonym for "him").
 The answer could be elucidated as APART(HE)ID.

 Another common clue type is the "hidden clue" or "container", where the answer is hidden in the text of the clue itself.
 For example, "Made a dug-out, buried, and passed away (4)" is solved by DEAD.
 The answer is written in the clue: "maDE A Dug-out".
 "Buried" indicates that the answer is embedded within the clue.

 There are numerous other forms of wordplay found in cryptic clues.
 Backwards words can be indicated by words like "climbing", "retreating", or "ascending" (depending on whether it is an across clue or a down clue) or by directional indicators such as "going North" (meaning upwards) or "West" (right-to-left); letters can be replaced or removed with indicators such as "nothing rather than excellence" (meaning replace E in a word with O); the letter I can be indicated by "me" or "one;" the letter O can be indicated by "nought", "nothing", "zero", or "a ring" (since it visually resembles one); the letter X might be clued as "a cross", or "ten" (as in the Roman numeral), or "an illiterate's signature", or "sounds like your old flame" (homophone for "ex").
 "Senselessness" is solved by "e", because "e" is what remains after removing (less) "ness" from "sense".

 With the different types of wordplay and definition possibilities, the composer of a cryptic puzzle is presented with many different possible ways to clue a given answer.
 Most desirable are clues that are clean but deceptive, with a smooth surface reading (that is, the resulting clue looks as natural a phrase as possible).
 The Usenet newsgroup rec.puzzles.crosswords has a number of clueing competitions where contestants all submit clues for the same word and a judge picks the best one.